kimchi-project/kimchi/docs/API.md

     * size: The total size of the partition, in bytes
     * mountpoint: If the partition is mounted, represents the mountpoint.
       Otherwise blank.
+    * available: false, if the partition is in use by system; true, otherwise.

 ### Collection: Devices